abarrows/resume/complete.md

 - **Achieved AA compliance for several flagship products at scale, preventing legal risks**.
 Orchestrated WCAG training while empowering junior engineer specializing in accessibility to lead front-end engineers during coursework.
 Resulted in 100% course completion and accessibility streamlined into workflow process within 4 months.
 - **Led our front-end engineering team through development on thefarside.com which won a Webby Award in 2020**; built in Ruby on Rails, Redux, Webpack with microservices and PostgreSQL.
 - **In 5 months, increased deployment speeds by 22% and vastly improved code quality in flagship products** by orchestrating a 12-point checklist on CI/CD pipeline while coaching DevOps team.
-- **Reduced enterprise hosting cost by 60% during a 5-year cloud migration plan to Azure**.
+- **Reduced enterprise hosting cost by 60% by defining and executing a 5-year cloud migration plan** to Azure.
 Transitioned 40 digital products and 80 services from Ruby on Rails, Python, GO to a modern architecture by migrating UIs to React.js, Next.js and RESTful APIs while supporting DevOps team.
 - In 3 months, reduced infrastructure attack surface to a minimal rating during an independent cybersecurity audit by a leading consulting firm.
 Fostered transparency and delegated security tasks while serving as key liaison.
 - **Led a User Privacy Compliance campaign across 16 product roadmaps resulting in 100% CCPA, GDPR, and COPA regulations within 9 months** while training engineers "Privacy First" best practices and ongoing procedures.
 - Increased security, efficiency, and broadened capabilities within 2 months by **automating the migration of the organization's 400 repositories** from Bitbucket to GitHub while prototyping a Node.js utility with lead engineers.